jtkemper/turbidity-forecasting/05_model_development.md

 we then train those models on 2016-22 data.
 We also tune the hyperparameters

-In each section, we also evaluate model performance on test data (from 2023).
+In each section, we also calculate model performance on test data (from 2023).

 ################################################################################

-# HOUSEKEEPING
+# Housekeeping

 ### Packages